freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 These are still early days.
 I have no illusion that everyone will know how to code within my lifetime.
 But just like the Gutenberg Bible accelerated literacy in 1455, we can continue to accelerate technology literacy through free, open learning resources.

 Again, thank you all.

+And special thanks to Abbey Rennemeyer for her editorial feedback, and to Estefania Cassingena Navone for designing the book cover.

 And now, the book.